 - newborn physical examination

-It's important to go to your appointments unless you, your baby or someone you live with has symptoms of COVID-19.
+It's important to go to your appointments unless you or your baby have symptoms of COVID-19.

 What is the blood spot test?